ktg9/EcoChain/methodology/Bitcoin-ewaste.md

 - `Mining nodes ('miners') are rational economic agents that only use profitable hardware`, this is also an important predicate for CBECI methodology
 - `Mining equipment has economic lifetime of 5 years`, a standard accepted in the CBECI methodology.
-  In this context, 'economic lifetime' refers to the period after which the mining equipment is no longer considered in calculations.
+  In this context, `economic lifetime` refers to the period after which the mining equipment is no longer considered in calculations.
 Consequently, for the e-waste calculation in this plugin, the average lifespan of all equipment is also assumed to be 5 years.
+  This point is also supported by this [research](https://www.sciencedirect.com/science/article/pii/S2096720923000441?via%3Dihub#fn0160)

 3. Steps for estimating bitcoin transaction e waste: